FarronF/limerick-council-meetings/meetings/2021/03/18-Virtual Joint Policing Sub-Committee Meeting for Elected Members of the Municipal District of Cappamore-Kilmallock/Minutes - Joint Policing Sub-Committee Meeting for Elected Members of the Municipal District of Cappamore-Kilmallock - 10th December 2020.md

  A reduction in Drink Driving

- An increase in serious injury traffic accidents.--- 2
+ An increase in serious injury traffic accidents.
+---
+2

 In relation to crime in the district, the Drugs Unit has noted an increase in drug detection.